 Check the seasoning of the mayo and add extra pepper, salt, mustard, garlic paste, lemon juice or vinegar to taste.
 Forget the soar arm: you just made homemade mayonnaise from scratch… Then pour the mayo in a clean jar or container and store it in the fridge for up to one week.

-I have come across some people over the years who claim that making mayonnaise will work or fail depending on which container or bowl you make it in.
+I have come across a couple of people over the years who claim that making mayonnaise will work or fail depending on which container or bowl you make it in.

-My husband always makes mayonnaise in a deep plate just like his grandmother used to do (she even used 2 forks instead of a balloon whisk!) and I prefer to make my mayonnaise in one of those popular metal Ikea bowls.
+My husband always makes mayonnaise in a deep plate just like his grandmother used to do (back then she even used 2 forks instead of a balloon whisk!) and I prefer to make my mayonnaise in one of those popular metal Ikea bowls.

 A trick if you have difficulty keeping your plate or bowl fixed on your kitchen counter while whisking with one hand and adding oil with the other hand: place your plate or bowl on top of a wet kitchen towel to keep it better in place.

 From Scratch or Store Bought?

 I do keep a small jar of store bought mayo in my fridge most of the time.
-Some recipes ask for just a teaspoon of mayo and I’m not going to waste an egg yolk on that.
+Some recipes ask for just a teaspoon of mayo and I am not going to waste an egg yolk on that.
 Plus making mayonnaise at home isn’t something that is done in just a minute.

-Other great flavors you can add: chili powder, paprika powder, fresh or dried thyme, Old Bay Seasoning (for seafood and fish), anchovy paste and tomato paste.
+Other great flavors and condiments that you can add: chili powder, paprika powder, curry powder, fresh or dried thyme, Old Bay Seasoning (for seafood and fish), anchovy paste and tomato paste.

 Recipes with Mayonnaise